daemon-labs-resources/docker-local-aws-lambda/README.md

 > [!TIP]
 > The healthcheck allows Docker (and us) to know when a container is up and running as expected.
-> If you were to run `docker ps` in a different terminal window while our containers were starting up you might see the following:
+> If you were to run `docker compose up` and then run `docker ps` in a different terminal window while our containers were starting up you might see the following:
 >
 > ```shell
 > $ docker ps
 > CONTAINER ID   IMAGE             COMMAND                  CREATED        STATUS                                     PORTS     NAMES
-> bf2696aeaabf   solution-lambda   "/lambda-entrypoint.…"   1 second ago   Up Less than a second (health: starting)             your-lambda-1
+> bf2696aeaabf   your-lambda       "/lambda-entrypoint.…"   1 second ago   Up Less than a second (health: starting)             your-lambda-1
 > ```
 >
 > If you ran `docker ps` once the container was able to pass the healthcheck you would hopefully see the following: